 Expressive Arts and Design - children develop their creative and imaginative skills through art, craft, music, dance and imaginative play.

 Children develop these specific skills from a firm foundation of the prime areas.
 In addition the curriculum focuses on 'how' children learn through an aspect called the 'Characteristics of Effective Learning'.
 This means that we provide the environment, resources and support that will enable children to explore through their play, become focused and engaged in their learning, have their own ideas and the skills they need to solve problems.

 At Coalway Early Years we aim to:

-Provide high quality care and education for all children in our community aged 2 years to school age regardless of background, culture or religion including children with special educational needs and disabilities.
+Provide outstanding care and education for all children in our community aged 2 years to school age regardless of background, culture or religion including children with special educational needs and disabilities.

-Work in partnership with our familes to help children to learn and develop to their full potential through exciting and stimulating activities and experiences.
+Work in partnership with our families to help children to learn and develop to their full potential through exciting and stimulating activities and experiences.

 Promote the health and well being of all the children who attend our nursery through our policies and activities.